johnmcraig/employee-manager/README.md

-# Employee List
+# Employee Data Entry

-> An employee data form with full CRUD functionality using Vue.js and/or Angular 8 with and Asp.Net Core
+> An employee data form with full CRUD functionality using Angular v8 for the UI and Asp.Net Core for web Api

 ## Scope

-This is a project to demonstrate extending conecepts into larger projects.
+This is a project to demonstrate extending concepts into larger projects.
 It is an employee contact form for data entry using Vue SPA or Angular SPA front-end.

 ## Development Stack

 The application was built using the following:

 - ASP.Net Core 2.2
-- Vue.js v2.6
 - Angular 8
+- PostgreSQL Database

 ## Built-in Endpoint Testing